lucylow/Martha_Stewart/README.md

     * Basic and advanced trading strategies
     * Portfolio risk management techniques (Value at risk, Financial stress test, or Economic capital analysis)

 ---

+## Algorithmic Trading

+* Executing orders using automated pre-programmed trading instructions
+* Parameters/variables such as time, price, and volume to send small slices of the order (child orders) out to the market over time.
+* They were developed so that traders do not need to constantly watch a stock and repeatedly send those slices out manually.
+* Popular Algorithm Examples include Percentage of Volume, Pegged, VWAP, TWAP, Implementation shortfall, Target close.

+* Traders need to execute large orders in markets that cannot support all of the size at once.

+* Audience: investment banks, pension funds, mutual funds, and hedge funds
+---

 ## Numerical Methods